valhalla/valhalla-docs/isochrone/api-reference.md

 ## Outputs of the Isochrone service

-In the service response, the isochrone contours are returned as GeoJSON, which can be integrated into mapping applications.
-You can learn more about GeoJSON and its specification at http://geojson.org/.
+In the service response, the isochrone contours are returned as [GeoJSON](http://geojson.org/), which can be integrated into mapping applications.

 The contours are calculated using rasters and are returned as either polygon or line features, depending on your input setting for the `polygon` parameter.
 If an isochrone request has been named using the optional `&id=` input, then the `id` is returned as a name property for the feature collection within the GeoJSON response.